 - Introduce and update high-efficiency facilities

-- Enhance the efficiency of logistics, modal shift
+- Enhance the efficiency of logistics, modal shift, shift to HV for sales vehicles

 - Cooperation through engagement with the supply chain